Bywalks/DarkAngel/README.md

 optional arguments:
-  -h, --help            show this help message and exit --scan-new-domain     scan new domain from h1 and bc --add-domain-and-scan ADD_DOMAIN_AND_SCAN [ADD_DOMAIN_AND_SCAN ...]
+  -h, --help            show this help message and exit --add-new-domain      add new domain from h1 and bc --scan-domain-by-time SCAN_DOMAIN_BY_TIME SCAN_DOMAIN_BY_TIME
-                        scan new domain from h1 and bc --offer-bounty {yes,no}
+                        scan h1 and bc domain by launched time --scan-new-domain     add and scan new domain from h1 and bc --add-domain-and-scan ADD_DOMAIN_AND_SCAN [ADD_DOMAIN_AND_SCAN ...]
+                        add and scan new domain self added --offer-bounty {yes,no}
                         set add domain is bounty or no bounty --nuclei-file-scan    scan new domain from h1 and bc